freshy969/progeny-mmxiv/readme.txt

 http://audiotheme.com/try/

-That said, some functionality like the social menu icons or enhanced Contributor page template do not require the to be active.

 === Where can I download the AudioTheme Framework? ===

-We provide an evalutaion copy of the framework for free via AudioTheme.com.
+We provide an evaluation copy of the framework for free via AudioTheme.com.
 Visit the link below and we'll send you a link to download an evaluation copy for free.

 === Do I have to purchase a Framework license? ===